 Warehouse Rent and Investments

 Despite the dynamic growth of the logistics market, development costs remain modest compared to western Europe, as both large and inexpensive spaces are available.
-The New Investment Support Act, which entered into force in 2018 also strengthens the cost advantage.

 |Region||Prime rent in|